Spiderixius/Cybersecurity-Notes/README.md

 # HOW TO
 To see the notes properly, you will need to download (Free): https://notable.app/

-Once you are in Noteable, click `Noteable` > `Change Data Directory` and navigate to `Cybersecurity-Notes-master`, select the folder and you should be able to see the images properly.
+Once you are in Noteable, click `Noteable` > `Change Data Directory` and navigate to `Cybersecurity-Notes-master`, select the folder and you should be able to see the notes properly and categorized after topic.

 # Disclaimer
 The knowledge contained within this repository is for educational purposes only.
 Nothing in this repository constitutes illegal activity.
 Respect the law in your government.